DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 # Mechanisms the Server Can Advertise to Authenticated Clients

 Once a server has authenticated the client's MASQUE CONNECT request, it advertises services that the client may use.
-These services allow for example varying degrees of proxying services to help a client obfuscate the ultimate destination of their traffic.

 ## HTTP Proxy